-Influenza activity is low across the state of Texas.
-Compared to the previous week, the percentage of patient visits due to influenza-like illness (ILI) decreased.
+Influenza activity remains low across the state of Texas.
+Compared to the previous week, percentage of patient visits due to influenza-like illness (ILI) and the percentage of specimens testing positive for influenza reported by hospital laboratories slightly decreased.
 No influenza-associated pediatric deaths were reported.
-No ILI or influenza outbreaks were reported.
-In addition to flu, other respiratory viruses-especially rhinovirus/enterovirus-were detected in Texas during week 40.
+One ILI outbreak was reported.
+In addition to flu, other respiratory viruses- especially rhinovirus/enterovirus-were detected in Texas during week 41.